nextstrain/docs.nextstrain.org/src/tutorials/quickstart.rst

 =====

 :doc:`Install Nextstrain </install>` including the Nextstrain CLI.
-These instructions will install all of the software you need to complete this quickstart and other tutorials.
+These instructions will install all of the software you need to complete this tutorial and others.

 If you've already installed Nextstrain, activate the Nextstrain environment.